CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/exceptions/what-is-an-exception.md

 ## Summary

+TODO: Handled vs Unhandled exceptions (skull and crossbones in debugging, and what happens in production)

 An Exception is an event that occurs during the execution of a [flow][Flows] that disrupts the standard process of the [flow][Flows] execution.

 Exceptions can be caused by: